Oru Marubhoomikkadha: Production

 Principal photography of the film began in Abu Dhabi in March 2011.
 On 16 March 2011, while filming in the desert in Abu Dhabi, Hollywood director James Cameron visited the set and had a three-hour long chat with Mohanlal, Priyadarshan and the crew.
 He was very much impressed with Mohanlal's acting prowess and Priyadarshan's use of limited crew.

 The initial title of the film was Arabeem Ottakom P. Madhavan Nayarum but later the title was changed to Oru Maruboomikadha and finally to the current title.
 In the Persian Gulf region the film was released under the title Oru Marubhoomikadha.
 This was following tremendous pressure from NRIs in the Persian Gulf.
 There were reports that the Arabs were unhappy with the initial title and also hinted at banning the release of the film in the Middle East.

 Soundtrack

 The songs of this film were composed by playback singer and composer M. G. Sreekumar.
 The lyrics were penned by Bichu Thirumala, Santhosh Varma, and Rajeev Alunkal.
 Song mixing and re-recording premix were done by Renjith Viswanathan.
-The song "Gopa Balannishtam" is slight modified version of the song "Goruvanka Valagaane" which is composed by M. M. Keeravani for the movie Gandeevam.
+The song "Gopa Balannishtam" is slight modified version of the song "Goruvanka Valagaane" which is composed by M. M. Keeravani for the movie Gandeevam, which was directed by Priyadarshan.